yssource/crp/src/idioms/closures.md

 ## Capturing variables

-In C++ capture specifiers are used to indicate whether a variable should be captured by reference, by copy, or by move.
+In C++, capture specifiers are used to indicate whether a variable should be captured by reference, by copy, or by move.
 The capture specifiers can be given for all of the variables at once, for each variable, or given as a default along with specific choices for each variable.

-In Rust, the variables are captured either all by reference or all by move using a `move` specifier.
+In Rust, the variables are captured either all by reference (by default) or all by move (using a `move` specifier).
 In order to express other capture strategies, the references and copies need to be explicitly defined and the closure needs to capture those variables instead.